meetpotdar777/TermChat/README.md

 # 🚀 TermChat

-TermChat is a professional, terminal-based multi-user chat application built with **Java**.
-It features a robust server-client architecture, private messaging, automated content filtering, and real-time logging.
+TermChat is a lightweight, high-performance Java application designed for real-time communication directly through the terminal.
+Built using Java Sockets and Multi-threading, it offers a secure "Sudo-style" environment with advanced features like private messaging, automated word filtering, and synchronized server logging.
 ---

 ## ✨ Key Features